 Cover Type Relevance Why It Matters Typical Limit

-Public Liability Essential Covers injury to third parties and damage to property caused by animals in your care.
-Dog bites, a dog knocking over a pedestrian, or damage to a public park or private property are common risks.
-Many clients, parks, and venues require proof of public liability cover before allowing commercial dog walking on their premises. $1M - $10M
+Public Liability Essential Covers third-party injury and property damage caused by animals in your care.
+Dog bites, a dog bowling over a pedestrian, or a pack running through a garden bed are all common triggers.
+Some councils and parks require proof of public liability before permitting commercial dog walking on their land. $5M - $20M

-Care, Custody & Control Essential Standard public liability policies often exclude animals in your care, custody, or control.
-This extension covers injury, illness, or death of client animals while you are looking after them - a dog escaping and being hit by a car, two dogs fighting while on a group walk, or a pet falling ill during an overnight stay.
-This is arguably the most important cover for any pet care business. $25K - $100K per animal
+Care, Custody & Control Essential Standard public liability policies frequently exclude property (including animals) entrusted to your care.
+This extension covers injury, illness, escape, or death of a client's animal while under your supervision - a dog hit by a car after escaping during a group walk, or two dogs injuring each other during play.
+This is arguably the most important policy distinction for pet care businesses. $25K - $100K per animal

-Professional Indemnity Recommended Covers claims arising from your professional services - failure to follow a pet owner's specific care instructions, administering medication incorrectly, or providing advice about animal behaviour that leads to injury.
-Particularly relevant for pet sitters who handle animals with medical conditions or specific dietary needs. $250K - $1M
+Professional Indemnity Recommended Covers claims arising from your professional services - failure to follow a pet owner's specific care instructions, administering medication incorrectly, or providing behavioural advice that leads to injury.
+Particularly relevant for pet sitters managing animals with medical conditions or special dietary needs. $250K - $1M

-Material Damage / Contents Recommended Covers your business equipment - leads, harnesses, crates, kennels, fencing, grooming tools, and any facility fitout - against fire, theft, flood, and accidental damage.
-More important for boarding and daycare operators with dedicated premises and significant infrastructure. $10K - $100K
+Material Damage / Contents Recommended Insures your business assets - leads, harnesses, crates, kennels, fencing, grooming tools, and any facility fitout - against fire, theft, flood, and accidental damage.
+Particularly important for boarding and daycare operators with dedicated premises and significant infrastructure. $10K - $100K

-Commercial Motor Vehicle Recommended If you use a vehicle to transport dogs or travel between client locations, standard personal car insurance may not cover business use.
-A commercial motor policy covers your vehicle for business activities, including transporting animals.
-Consider cover for any custom fitout like crates or barriers installed in your vehicle.
+Commercial Motor Vehicle Recommended If you use a vehicle to collect and transport dogs, standard personal car insurance may not cover business use.
+A commercial motor policy covers your vehicle during business activities, including transporting animals.
+Consider cover for any custom fitout like secure crates or cargo barriers.
 Market value of vehicle

-Business Interruption Optional Replaces lost income if your business cannot operate due to an insured event.
-More relevant for boarding and daycare operators with fixed premises that could be damaged by fire, flood, or storm.
-Less relevant for mobile dog walkers who can typically continue operating after most incidents.
+Business Interruption Optional Replaces lost income when an insured event stops your business from operating.
+More relevant for boarding and daycare operators with fixed premises vulnerable to fire, flood, or storm.
+Less critical for mobile dog walkers who can usually continue working after most incidents.
 12 months revenue

-Employer's Liability Optional If you employ other dog walkers or pet care staff, this covers claims from employees for workplace injury beyond what workers compensation provides.
-Staff face risks including dog bites, slips and falls, and injuries from handling large or aggressive animals. $1M - $2M
+Employer's Liability Optional Supplements workers compensation with cover for common-law claims from employees.
+Staff face risks including dog bites, slips and falls, and injuries from handling large or aggressive animals. $1M - $5M

-Disclaimer: Cover types and limits shown are general guidance based on typical pet care business needs.
-Your specific requirements depend on your business type, services offered, number and types of animals in your care, and risk profile.
-Always discuss your needs with your insurer or broker.
+Disclaimer: Cover types and limits shown are general guidance reflecting typical pet care business needs.
+Your specific requirements depend on your service mix, number and types of animals in your care, and risk profile.
+Always confirm your needs with your insurer or broker.

 Business Insurance Providers for Dog Walkers & Pet Sitters

-These Australian business insurance providers offer policies suited to dog walkers, pet sitters, and pet care professionals.
+Australian insurers offering products suited to dog walkers, pet sitters, and pet care professionals.

 BizCover